Web3DConsortium/X3D-Edit/www.web3d.org/x3d/tools/X3dEdit4.0/X3dEditModuleSuite/README.dist.md

 ... then look for <code>jdkhome="/path/to/jdk"</code> in that file and add the following, using your actual local path:

 * <code>jdkhome="C:\Program Files\Java\openjdk\jdk-19"</code>
-* TODO.
+* *TODO*.
 A better solution is needed from NetBeans so that the OS installers arrive with either a bundled Java or else a properly configured JDK CLASSPATH.

-User expectations: note that this beta release is primarily focused on restoring lost X3D-Edit functionality.
-Once stability is demonstrated on multiple platforms, we expect that authoring support for X3D4 nodes and features will be added steadily.

 Test reports and feedback welcome.
 Please send email to [Don Brutzman, brutzman@nps.edu](mailto:brutzman at nps.edu%20(Don%20Brutzman)?subject=X3D-Edit%204.0%20Beta%20Testing%20feedback).